Miami (OH) vs. North Texas Frisco Football Classic NCAA Football Odds, Plays and Insights | December 23, 2021

 Over/Under Insights

-- Miami (OH) has combined with its opponents to score more than 54 points in six of 12 games this season.
+- Miami (OH) and its opponents have gone over the current 54-point total in six of 12 games this season.

 - North Texas and its opponents have combined to score more than 54 points in six of 11 games this season.

-- The two teams combine to average 57.7 points per game, 3.7 more than the over/under in this contest.

-- These two squads combine to surrender 51.3 points per game, 2.7 fewer than this contest's over/under.
+- This contest's over/under is 2.7 points more than the 51.3 these two squads combine to surrender per game this season.

-- The average total in RedHawks games this season is 55, one point more than Thursday's over/under of 54.
+- The RedHawks and their opponents have scored an average of 55 points per game in 2021, one more than Thursday's total.

 - In 2021, games involving the Mean Green have averaged a total of 61 points, seven more than the set over/under in this contest.